Jazz-code-base/Jazz/README.md

 ## ⚠️ Important Notice

 This demo is currently in the experimental stage.
 It is designed to work specifically with MPTCP connections that have **exactly two subflows**.
 Using a different number of subflows will likely result in a kernel panic.
+Please ensure that all kernel-side subflow clients are disconnected (as indicated in the proxy or server logs) before starting the next test.

 Future development will focus on:
 -   Supporting a variable number of subflows.